SevanMCRASH/JDK/README.md

-# JDK
+# The Noob of JAVA XD
-My background in JAVA is not that good please help out in anyway that you can
+Any comments will help please take a look at my code